Search for your location and set as default to quickly access your Care Center's information and homepage.

 During this pandemic, it is important that you still get your needed medical care and attend your doctor’s appointments.
 Keeping your health conditions well managed—by staying on top of your preventive and regular medical care—will help to manage your health risk during this pandemic.
 This is one of the best ways to protect yourself while awaiting the availability of the vaccine.

-Remember it is important to continue to protect yourself from COVID-19 until you can get the vaccine.
+Remember, that for most people, a COVID-19 vaccine will not be available for months, so it is important to continue to protect yourself before and after you get vaccinated.
 You should cover your mouth and nose with a mask when around others, avoid close contact with people who are sick, stay six feet away from others, avoid crowds, and wash your hands often.
 If you start to not feel well or have questions about your health, please call our office and speak to a member of your care team.

 Yes.
 All FDA-authorized COVID-19 vaccines will be covered at no additional cost during the public health emergency.
 It also covers instances in which two vaccine doses are required.